dmitryaleks/math_models/README.md

 # Math Models

-This ia playground for trivial models.
+This is a playground for trivial models.

 ## Bicycle